Hammad1007/Cat-Lovers/Testing.md

 * **Perform a Manual QA**

-  Before you begin with the automation scripts, you need to perform a rough manual QA for your webiste in order to grasp an idea of what will be the stuff you will be dealing with.
+  Before you begin with the automation scripts, you need to perform a rough manual QA for your website in order to grasp an idea of what will be the stuff you will be dealing with.

 * **Break down Bigger Functionalities**